The South African

 The Journal is now in the seventh volume and indexes for the first five volumes, for reference purposes, have been prepared as follows and are very comprehensive:

-Volumes up to 13 inclusive are all now indexed on the website.
+Volumes 6 to 18 inclusive are all now indexed on the website.

-A few years ago the Murchison family provided an annual prize in the form of a plaque to be presented to the author of the article appearing in the journal which was considered by the Editorial Committee to be the best article in any particular year.
-The prize is known as the Roderick Murchison Memorial Prize and is in memory of the late Mr Roderick G Murchison, who was a prominent member of the Society before his death on 20 May 1974.
+In the nineteen-eighties the Murchison family provided an annual prize in the form of a plaque to be presented to the author of the article appearing in the journal which was considered by the Editorial Committee to be the best article in any particular year.
+The prize was known as the Roderick Murchison Memorial Prize and was in memory of the late Mr Roderick G Murchison, who was a prominent member of the Society before his death on 20 May 1974.

-The prize has been awarded annually since 1982 as follows:
+The prize was awarded annually from 1982 to 1986 as follows:

 Badge and Tie